Research Interests: Development Economics, Health Economics, Political Economy

 Abstract.
 Mobile phone technology represents an increasing opportunity for researchers to collect data in challenging settings.
 This study develops a two-stage data collection methodology, which combines (i) random dialing of phone numbers and an Interactive Voice Recognition survey to sample and screen respondents, and (ii) mobile phone surveys for interviews.
 Relying solely on mobile phone technology and not requiring any in person contacts, the procedure overcomes the challenges researchers face when a sampling frame is not available or when field-activities are too costly or risky.
 The feasibility is tested by interviewing 2,200 respondents during the 2014 Ebola outbreak in Liberia.

 Work in Progress

-“The Health Impacts and Effective Delivery of Maternal Cash Transfers in Myanmar” (with Erica Field) – Baseline and Midline completed, Endline data collection in Fall 2018
+“The Health Impacts and Effective Delivery of Maternal Cash Transfers in Myanmar” (with Erica Field) – Data collection completed

 “The Impact of Formal Finance on the Moneylender Market: Evidence from Rural India” (with Isabelle Cohen, Erica Field and Rohini Pande) – Empirical analysis